Skip to content

 According to a recent CAIS-Mercer survey of more than 250 independent financial advisors, nearly one-third of respondents currently allocate to structured notes, with a quarter planning to increase their allocations in the next year.
 The trend is on track to continue given the market’s growth and the versatility and flexibility of structured notes—in the last three years alone, total U.S. structured notes volume issuance grew over 68% to an estimated $130B in 2023.

-History of structured investments
+History of Structured Investments

 Investors in the European and Asian markets were leaders in the issuance of structured notes beginning in the 1980s.
 By the 1990s, it spread to the U.S. as financial institutions sought innovative ways to meet investor demand for customizable investment strategies.
 Historically, these strategies were adopted primarily by institutional investors and high-net-worth individuals.
 However, structured notes have since become more accessible to the independent wealth channel as technology has made it easier for financial advisors to access these strategies and allocate them to client portfolios.

-Adoption of these investment vehicles is still low among advisors in the U.S. compared to the European and Asian markets, and there is significant growth.
+Adoption of these investment vehicles is still low among advisors in the US compared to the European and Asian markets, and there is significant growth.
 The first step for advisor adoption of structured notes is to help them understand how the strategy can benefit clients and educate them on the applicable risks.

 Structured notes can serve as a multi-tool to target various investment objectives.